The Soviet Superpower

 Military Life

-This section will feature pictures, history, stories, and other facets of Soviet military life during the period between 1968 and 1978.
-Currently we have very few things here, but more will be added as time permits.
+This section will feature pictures, history, stories, and other facets of Soviet military life during the period between 1960 and 1978.

 In addition to manpower, all other areas increased the type and number of weapons systems that they possessed in their inventory.
 New bombers such as the TU-22M Backfire were developed during this period.